New Photos of the Old Cottonwood Mall in Holladay

 I remember walking down to Cottonwood Mall after school let out at Olympus Jr. High School and spending the rest of the afternoon “roaming the halls”, or let’s call it what it is… loitering.
 It’s fair to say that I was a Cottonwood Mall Rat.

-Remember the good ol’ days of grabbing a big, greasy slice of Sbarro pizza & an Orange Julius from the “Courtyard” food court, then walking a dozens yards or so over to Tilt and spending the next hour or two collecting as many arcade game tickets as you could?
+Remember the good ol’ days of grabbing a big, greasy slice of Sbarro pizza & an Orange Julius from the “Courtyard” food court, then walking a dozen yards or so over to Tilt and spending the next hour or two collecting as many arcade game tickets as you could?
 Remember how many different entrances there were to the mall?
 Jeez, in hindsight it was crazy how many different ways you could enter the Cottonwood Mall.
 We recently uncovered some old photos of the Cottonwood Mall before it was torn down, and they are sure to bring back a flood of memories.